 A. The Board of Trustees may make such investigations and take or authorize the taking of such other steps as the Board of Trustees deems necessary or appropriate to consider and act on applications for franchises and revocable licenses and to determine whether a franchise or revocable license should be granted to an applicant, and may require the applicant to furnish additional information and data for this purpose.
-In considering applications, the Board of Trustees may seek advice from Village officials, departments, agencies, boards, commissions or bodies, from such other advisory bodies as it may establish or determine appropriate, or from the public, and may request the prepara-tion of one or more reports to be submitted to the Board of Trustees, which may include recommendations with respect to such applications.
+In considering applications, the Board of Trustees may seek advice from Village officials, departments, agencies, boards, commissions or bodies, from such other advisory bodies as it may establish or determine appropriate, or from the public, and may request the prepara-tion of one or more reports to be submitted to the Board of Trustees, which may include recommendations with respect to

 B. Consistent with applicable law, upon completion of the steps deemed appropriate by the Board of Trustees, the Board of Trustees may grant or deny the franchise or revocable license, and may specify the conditions under which the franchise or revocable license is granted.

 The terms and conditions applicable to any franchise granted pursuant to this chapter shall be set forth in the separate resolution granting the franchise and/or in a separate written agreement.
 A franchise granted pursuant to this chapter shall not become effective until said separate resolution becomes effective and any separate agreement is executed by both parties.
 Such separate resolution or written agreement, among other things, shall address the following subjects: